frob/frob.github.com/hugo/public/posts/2026/08/18/moving-on/index.md

 > Your fingers would remember their old strength better, if they grasped your sword.

 They do, as it turns out.
 It just takes picking the thing back up.
-Though I will not be enumerating the past here -- I have too much to do.
+Though I will not be enumerating the past here --I have too much to do.

 ## Everything is out of date